Dakgangjeong is deep-fried crispy chicken coated in a sweet, spicy, and sticky gochujang (Korean red chili pepper paste) sauce.

 Dakgangjeong (닭강정) consists of two Korean words, dak and gangjeong.
 Dak means chicken and gangjeong is a type of traditional Korean confectionery, made with deep-fried rice puff and coated with honey followed by nuts, seeds, and beans.
-In short, dakgangjeong is the chicken version with similar concept of deep-frying and coating with a sticky syrup.
+In short, dakgangjeong is the chicken version with a similar concept of deep-frying and coating with sticky syrup.

 Dakgangjeong is a deep-fried crispy chicken coated in a sweet and spicy gochujang (Korean red chili pepper paste) sauce.
 In Korea, dakgangjeong is a popular street food dish.
 You can buy chicken with bones or boneless for dakgangjeong.
 Nevertheless, the boneless one has become very popular in Korea.
 It is sold and served with a paper bowl and disposable forks for convenience.

 Tips on Making Dakgangjeong